openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 When this control is turned ON it will trigger an animated Gif to be created by FFmpeg.
 Once the file is created the control will auto turn itself back to OFF which can be used to trigger a rule to email/Pushover/Telegram the file to you.
-When `GIF_PREROLL` is set to a value higher than 0, the binding will create and use snapshots (jpg) instead of using the RTSP feed from the camera, which is the default behavior when the `GIF_PREROLL` is set to 0 or not defined.
+When `GIF_PREROLL` is set to a value higher than 0, the binding will create and use snapshots (JPG) instead of using the RTSP feed from the camera, which is the default behavior when the `GIF_PREROLL` is set to 0 or not defined.
 `IMAGE_UPDATE_EVENTS` must be set to always update the image and `POLL_CAMERA_MS` sets how often the snapshot is added to the FIFO buffer that creates the animated GIF.
 The snapshot files are not deleted but are overwritten each time a gif is created.
 These files 'snapshotxx.jpg' can also be used by yourself to create and email Jpeg files also giving you a number to choose from in case your camera has delayed footage.